msu-csc232-sp22/lab06/README.md

 4. Use the `google-tests` target to test your solution.
 5. When you have completed this task to your satisfaction, stage, commit and push your changes to GitHub.

+**Development Notes**

+- the name of this function shall be `sum_contents_of`
+- the function shall have one parameter, passed by const ref, of type `ArrayBag<T>`, where `T` is a function template parameter
+- the function shall return a value of type `int`
+- if the given `ArrayBag` parameter is empty, the function shall return a value of 0

 ### Task 2: Exercise 3.2

 Write a client function that replaces a given item with another given item.
 The function should return a boolean value to indicate whether the replacement was successful.